mrnossiom/blog/private/resume-en.typ

   date: [April 2024 --- Present],
 )[
   This project is quite small, but it made me interact with a lot of people.
-  It's the reason I had any interest for language servers and cared about the absence of maintainers on #emph[tower-lsp].
+  It's the reason I had any interest for language servers and cared about the absence of maintainers on _tower-lsp_.
 ]

 #project(